Discover everything you need to know to make your mark in the Scrum Product Owner role.

 The Scrum Product Owner owns the Product Backlog.
 It’s your hands-on tool for guiding what gets built.

-The Scrum Guide defines the Product Backlog as “an ordered list of everything that is known to be needed in the product.
-It is the single source of requirements for any changes to be made to the product.”
+The Scrum Guide defines the Product Backlog as “an emergent, ordered list of what is needed to improve the product.
+It is the single source of work undertaken by the Scrum Team.”

 The Product Backlog is: